Best Evergreens for Living Fences

-There are many choices when searching for the ideal trees to use for screening.
+There are many choices when searching for the ideal tree for a border screening, a sound barrier, or a windbreak.
 It’s best to begin your quest by measuring your area to determine how much or how little room you have available.
 Choose plants that fit the space at maturity to avoid maintenance and overcrowding.
-It’s essential to learn the growth habit, along with height and width at maturity to match the best plants for your conditions.
-Here are a few of Uncle’s Idiot Proof Plants for living fences.
+Learning the growth habit, height, and width at maturity is essential to match the best plants for your conditions.
+Here are a few of Uncle’s Idiot-Proof evergreen plants for living fences.

 Green Giant Arborvitae